ckwiatkowski-dev/bookmark-manager/README.md

 Once you have followed these steps, you should be able to run and interact with the Bookmark Manager App locally on your machine! 😄

 # License 📄
-This project is licensed under the MIT License.
+This project is licensed under an **All Rights Reserved** license.

+The contents of this project (including code, documentation, and other materials) are protected by copyright.
+No part of this project may be copied, modified, distributed, or used in any form without explicit written permission from the copyright holder.

 # Acknowledgments 🙏
 Thank you for exploring my project!
 This app is part of my portfolio and showcases my skills in React, TypeScript, and frontend development.
 If you have any questions, feedback, or suggestions, feel free to reach out.

 # Contact 📬
 ```
-Email: example@example.com
+Email: cyprkwiat@gmail.com
-GitHub: @your-username
-LinkedIn: Your LinkedIn
 ```
 # About this Project 🖥️
 The Bookmark Manager App was created to help users organize their online bookmarks.
 Whether you're managing links for work, study, or personal projects, this app provides an efficient way to keep all your favorite websites in one place.
 It’s built using modern web technologies, ensuring that it’s both fast and scalable.

 # Future Improvements 🚀
 ```
-Add the ability to categorize bookmarks.
+- Add the ability to categorize bookmarks.
-Implement a search feature to quickly find a bookmark.
+- Implement a search feature to quickly find a bookmark.
-Add drag-and-drop functionality for organizing bookmarks.
+- Add drag-and-drop functionality for organizing bookmarks.
 ```